jonathancraddock/Jitbit-Config/api.md

 ![](https://github.com/jonathancraddock/Jitbit-Custom/blob/b15694b179c750294337e550294e5f679dbd2964/screencap/yaml-custom-fields-filled.png)

-A niche requirement perhaps, but could be handy if there's a requirement to accept data from a 3rd party who cant directly call the API.
+A niche requirement perhaps, but could be handy if there's a requirement to accept data from a 3rd party who can't directly call the API.